smartfog/fogflow/doc/en/source/example5.rst

 *****************************************
-Integrate an Actuator Device with Fogflow
+Integrate an actuator device with Fogflow
 *****************************************

 The IoT devices can be of two types: